Andy Sonnanstine: Tampa Bay Devil Rays/Rays

-On October 6, 2008, Sonnanstine pitched 52/3 innings of 2-run baseball against the Chicago White Sox in Chicago.
-The Rays prevailed putting up six runs of their own and clinching the American League Division Series.
+On October 6, 2008, during Game 4 of the 2008 American League Division Series, Sonnanstine pitched 52/3 innings of 2-run baseball against the White Sox in Chicago.
+The Rays prevailed putting up six runs of their own and clinching the Division Series.

 Sonnanstine allowed two stolen bases in two years ('07-'08).

 On May 17, 2009, in a game against the Cleveland Indians, Sonnanstine was included in the starting lineup due to a mistake when Rays manager Joe Maddon entered the wrong lineup card, which had both Evan Longoria and Ben Zobrist playing third base, omitting the DH spot.
 The last time a pitcher was in the initial batting order in a game between two AL teams was September 23, 1976, when the White Sox batted Ken Brett eighth against the Twins.
 Sonnanstine went 1-for-3 with an RBI double and ended up winning the game despite the lineup error and giving up five runs.

 Through July 1, 2009, Sonnanstine had the highest ERA of any major league pitcher (6.61).

 After the Rays traded Scott Kazmir to the Los Angeles Angels, Sonnanstine was recalled from Triple-A Durham to fill the hole in the starting rotation.
 In his first game since the beginning of the season against the rival Boston Red Sox, he posted a loss, giving up 3 earned runs, 2 home runs, 8 hits and 5 total runs in 4 innings with a pitch count of 91 (55s-36b).